ameru/karting-microgame-unity3D/README.md

 * collect Jeff heads!1!1!
 * turn off neon on trees (we sticking with dat basic green)
 * find out how to change content text in UI canvas
+* make leaderboard at end game to build motive
+* create "enter name" option in the beginning